SalomeKakhaia/IUQ_arterial_tissue/README.md

 The Gaussian process regression model is used as a surrogate modelling technique to represent a mapping between input strain and force coefficients values and output stress results, such that generating accurate predictions for yet unobserved parameters is easily attainable.
 The matern 5/2 kernel is used and all the parameters are constrained to be positive.

 ### Sensitivity Analysis
+The sobol sensitivity analysis is performed, where parameteres are sampled using using Saltelli's sampling scheme , which is an extension of Sobol sequence in order to reduce the error rates in sensitivity index calculations.
+The first and total order sensitivity indices are produced per strain values.

 ### Inverse Uncertainty Quantification
 Inverse uncertainty quantification is performed using the Bayesian Calibration method.
 The model responses are simulated by the pre-trained GP regression model predictions.
 For the prior information, the uninformative uniform distribution of coefficients is used, where the lower bound of uniform distribution is set to 0 and the upper bound is obtained by approximation of coefficients of polynomial function based on their order.